msg-CareerPaths/freshenup-training/README.md

 #### Evaluation Problems:

 - Contact the mentor to give you a modelling/algorithmic problem.
-Example: Model the java classes for an University holding student, etc..
+Example: Model the typescript classes for an University holding student, etc..

 #### Further Resources
 - https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html